Steamfast SF-717 Mini Review

 |Measured Steam Output (from 5 min test)||20 g||53 g||110 g||44 g||12 g|

 |Average Temperature (after 5 min of heating)||288 °F||362 °F||304 °F||338 °F||332 °F|

 The Steamfast Mini does not win any awards for its power.
 Its only claim to fame is the fact that it is both travel and budget-friendly.
 Read on to find out if this tiny iron is the right option for you.

 The Steamfast Mini is not only small in stature, but its power output is minimal as well.
-It simply cannot compete with the larger, more powerful, full-size options in our test suite.
-It removed most shallow wrinkles in both linen and cotton but struggled with polyester and silk.
-The glide across cotton and linen was not very smooth, requiring a little additional effort when working with these fabrics.
-It stuck a little when working with silk too, struggling to get all the wrinkles out.
-Polyester required a significant amount of pressure and additional heat to remove wrinkles, and some still remained.
+It simply cannot compete with the larger, more powerful full-size options in our test suite.
+It removed most shallow wrinkles in linen and cotton but struggled with polyester and silk.
+The glide across cotton and linen was not very smooth, requiring additional effort when working with these fabrics.
+It stuck a little when working with silk, too, struggling to get all the wrinkles out.
+Polyester required a significant amount of pressure and additional heat to remove wrinkles, and some remained.
 We also noticed water dribbles when ironing synthetics.